EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise0/part2.md

 {{  '```{include} ../../substitutions/substitutions_REPLACE/Exercise0/Hello-HYB-Slurm.md\n```'.replace("REPLACE",machine_name) }}

-In this example has the 0th process sends the a message your-name@nodeId to all the other processes and the print a message in a responce.
+In this example has the 0th process sends the a message your-name@nodeId to all the other processes and the print a message in a response.

 ```
 Hello world, my name is your-name, I am sending this message from process 0 of 8 total processes executing, which is running on node nid001780.